warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 However in doing so, news outlets miss the more substantive, interesting, and frankly representative things worth knowing about Burning Man.

 ### The more interesting elephants
-During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited:
+During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited among other things:
 - A movie theatre.
-- A hair salon.
 - A fully functional postal system.
 - A jewelry store, offering hundreds of bracelets, necklaces, earrings, ... for free
 - A bagel deli, complete with vegan and vegetarian options, coffee, and tea.